prazska-integrovana-doprava/gtfs-tools/README.md

 - Transit authorities that transform data from their systems to GTFS standard (can contain useful tips in general; includes complete transformation libraries from ASW JŘ system and from CZPTT train schedule files)
 - Anyone interested in working with train timetables that are published in CZPTT XML files by Czech Rail Authority (Správa železnic) - includes complete editor tool for these files and transformation to GTFS in PID

-_Documentation of the source code is provided, however currently only in Czech language.
+_Documentation of the source code is provided, however, currently only in Czech language.
 If you're interested to work with the libraries and do not understand Czech, feel free to contact us and we'll see what we can do: opendata@pid.cz._

 ## Respository Content